Fractionally balanced hypergraphs and rainbow KKM theorems: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Fr\'ed\'eric Meunier for helpful discussions.
+We are grateful to Fr\'ed\'eric Meunier and Dmitry Falikman for helpful and instructive discussions.
 We also thank users Trebor, Tortar and Piquito from math stackexchange \footnote{https://math.stackexchange.com/q/3811677/29780} for their technical help.
+We are grateful to the anonymous referees of Combinatorica for their detailed comments on the initial version of the paper.